 As part of the initiative to best serve our students and our community, Phlebotomy courses are offered at the Hopkinsville campus each fall and spring semester.
 Students successfully completing all course requirements are locally certified in Phlebotomy for the Health Care Worker, and are eligible to sit for national certification.
 The 3 PHB courses are taken concurrently in one semester and can be completed as a stand-alone credential or as part of the Health Science Technology program, and financial aid may be available.

 Students will be effectively trained and adequately equipped with the fundamental skills needed to work as a phlebotomist.
-The course provides quality education and includes topic such as medical ethics, medical terminology, anatomy and physiology of the circulatory system, communication, record keeping, specimen collection, chain of custody, laboratory safety, and quality control.
+The courses provide quality education and includes topic such as medical ethics, medical terminology, anatomy and physiology of the circulatory system, communication, record keeping, specimen collection, chain of custody, laboratory safety, and quality control.

 Documentation of the following must be submitted to instructor by the end of the first week:

 - TB Gold completed within the past 1 year

 - Current Year Influenza Vaccination

 - Current Background Check with Castle Branch $35-60 - Certain items on the background check may affect the ability to attend clinical and to complete the course.
 Please contact the Allied Health Department for further Castle Branch information.

 - Current Drug Screen with ePassport $35-60 - Certain items on the drug screen may affect the ability to attend clinical and to complete the course.
 Please contact the Allied Health Department for further ePassport information.

 Additional documentation for the following may be required and must be submitted to instructor by the third week of class: